Gojko Šušak: Death and legacy

 Šušak was diagnosed with lung cancer in early 1996 and was treated in Walter Reed Army Medical Center in the same year, just like Tuđman, who was also diagnosed with cancer in 1993.
 He was operated in Croatia and received treatment for cancer in the following years.
 With medical supervision his disease was under control, until late April 1998 when he had a rapid deterioration. Šušak died in Zagreb's Clinical Hospital Dubrava on the evening of 3 May 1998, at the age of 53.
 A day of mourning was declared and he was buried on 7 May at the Mirogoj Cemetery in Zagreb.
 William Perry attended Šušak's funeral as an official representative of the United States and said that "to Croatians he was crucial to the establishment of freedom here.
 To Americans he was crucial to the establishment of peace and stability in the region".

 After Šušak's death, Ivić Pašalić took over as head of the Herzegovina lobby.
 By 2000, about 300 million euros were transferred by the Croatian government into Herzegovina each year, mostly from the budget of the Ministries of Defence, Reconstruction, and Social Affairs.

 An arterial road in Zagreb, the Gojko Šušak Avenue was named posthumously after him.
 In Široki Brijeg and Sinj a square was named after Šušak.
 On 31 May 2008, on the occasion of the tenth anniversary of his death, a monument in tribute to Šušak was unveiled in his birthplace Široki Brijeg.

-In May 2013, the ICTY, in a first-instance verdict against Jadranko Prlić, found that Tuđman, Šušak and Bobetko took part in the joint criminal enterprise against the non-Croat population of Bosnia and Herzegovina.
+In May 2013, the ICTY, in a first-instance verdict against Jadranko Prlić, found that Šušak, Tuđman and Bobetko took part in the joint criminal enterprise against the non-Croat population of Bosnia and Herzegovina during the Bosnian War.
 However, on 19 July 2016 the Appeals Chamber in the case announced that the "Trial Chamber made no explicit findings concerning [Tudjman's, Šušak's and Bobetko's] participation in the JCE and did not find [them] guilty of any crimes."
+In November 2017, the ICTY upheld the 2013 JCE verdict.